ray2501/Tcl-Related-Link/README.md

 * [Tarray](http://wiki.tcl.tk/37462) - implements a new Tcl collection data type - typed array
 * [TclRal](http://chiselapp.com/user/mangoa01/repository/tclral/index) - Tcl Relational Algebra Library.
 It introduces tuple and [relation] data types and a set of commands that operate on them.
+* [tclvalue](https://github.com/auriocus/tclvalue) - An extension for Tcl 8.6+ to reflect the
+Tcl_Obj API into the script level

 And check: